 A Presidential commission on opioid use stated in its interim report that outlining this crisis as a national emergency will allow the administration to move forward swiftly while sending a message to Congress regarding the urgent need for more funding.
-However, no actual plan concerning opioid treatment has been put into place and the availability of funding has thus far not been discussed by the White House, the House of Representatives, or the Senate.
+However, no actual plan concerning opioid treatment has been put into place yet.
+Also, the availability of funding has thus far not been discussed by the White House, the House of Representatives, or the Senate.

 Fighting Back Against Opioids

-The U.S. Department of Health and Human Services as well as the National Institute of Health have taken minor steps forward in the war against opioid abuse.
+The U.S. Department of Health and Human Services, as well as the National Institute of Health, have taken minor steps forward in the war against opioid abuse.
 According to government reports, their five major priorities are as such: